Cameron Diaz: No attraction with Joel Madden

 Get to know each other thanks to Joel Madden and Nicole Richie

 But then Joel Madden played a small role in Cameron Diaz’s love life, as the actress “Die Schadenfreundinnen” also reveals.
-“I got to know my (husband) through my current sister-in-law and my brother-in-law. (…) They didn’t pair us up, but we were in the same room because of them,” recalls the Hollywood actress of her first meeting with musician Benji , which came about through his twin brother and his wife Nicole Richie (40).
+“I got to know my (husband) through my current sister-in-law and my brother-in-law. (…) They didn’t pair us up, but we were in the same room because of them,” the Hollywood actress recalls her first meeting with musician Benji , which came about through his twin brother and his wife Nicole Richie, 40.
 “And then we found each other.”

 Cameron Diaz and Benji Madden have been married since January 2015.
 In December 2019, daughter Raddix Chloe Wildflower Madden was born.